section-engineering-education/engineering-education/content/articles/how-to-format-form-data-as-json/index.md

 ![The HTML form](/engineering-education/how-to-format-form-data-as-json/sample-form.png)

-A form with 2 radio buttons for selecting male or female gender and 2 input fields, for the full name and email address and a button to submit the form.
+Here we have a form with 2 radio buttons for selecting male or female gender and 2 input fields, for the full name and email address and a button to submit the form.

 ### Listening for the form submission
 Getting the form by ID.